-In summary, the results which he presented indicate that officers who are relatively sensitive to rules and procedures, who express pro-social attitudes during their sessions with probationers And who engage in directive, problemsolving counselling tend to be those who have a fairly high sense of selfesteem and are relatively free of tension.
+In summary, the results which he presented indicate that officers who are relatively sensitive to rules and procedures, who express pro-social attitudes during their sessions with probationers and who engage in directive, problemsolving counselling tend to be those who have a fairly high sense of selfesteem and are relatively free of tension.
 Measurements of high sensitivity to people, and low sensitivity to procedures, authority and criminal behaviour tended to correspond with a more open, non-directive, "Rogerian" approach to supervision and less emphasis on problem-solving.

-3. attitude towards authority (law, police, courts); 5. self-esteem, sense of personal adequacy; 7. maturity, adequacy of life-skills; 8. early experiences: positive or negative.
+2. sensitivity to procedures; 3. attitude towards authority (law, police, courts); 5. self-esteem, sense of personal adequacy; 6. level of anxiety, tension; 7. maturity, adequacy of life-skills; 8. early experiences: positive or negative.

-2. extent of pro-criminal statements; 3. problem-solving/extent of help provided;
+2. extent of pro-criminal statements: problem-solving/extent of help provided; 4. references to authority; 5. referrals to other services.

-He informed the audience that his studies suggest the following: strong direct correlation between a directive, problem-solving approach to supervision and reduced recidivism amongst the high risk group of probationers; a positive correlation between the use of authority and reduced recidivism amongst the high risk group; and a positive correlation between a strong anti-criminal attitude and reduced recidivism amongst the high and low risk groups of probationers.
+He informed the audience that his studies suggest the following: strong direct correlation between a directive, problem-solving approach to supervision and reduced recidivism amongst the high risk group of probationers; a positive correlation between the use of authority and reduced recidivism amongst the high risk group: and a positive correlation between a strong anti-criminal attitude and reduced recidivism amongst the high and low risk groups of probationers.
 In turn there seems to be a direct correlation between the empathetic, active-listening approach to supervision and an increased level of recidivism; the higher the level of empathy and active listening, the higher the level of recidivism.

-The implications which he drew from these findings are that those selected for the task of probation supervision should be highly socialized. sensitive to rules, procedures, self-assured and able to use their authority.
+The implications which be drew from these findings are that those selected for the task of probation supervision should be highly socialized. sensitive to rules, procedures, self-assured and able to use their authority.
 His studies suggest, he said, that training is effective in increasing the level of performance amongst supervisors.
 They also suggest that supervisors should identify the high risk probationers on their case load and direct most of their attention to them.
-He cautioned, however, that to do so would probably bring about some drop in the rewards of a supervisor's job since, even with skillful supervision, the high risk group is more likely to recidivate than the low risk group.
+He cautioned, however, that to do so would probably bring about some drop in the rewards of a supervisor's job since. even with skillful supervision, the high risk group is more likely to recidivate than the low risk group.
 A final implication which he drew from his research findings was that the performance of supervision officers should be monitored and effective behaviour rewarded.